Travel.State.Gov > International Travel > Country Information > Seychelles International Travel Information

 Road Conditions and Safety: Driving is only practical on the islands of Mahé and Praslin.
 Roads on both islands are narrow and wind steeply over mountains, often with sheer drops and hairpin bends.
 Many roads are not well-maintained, have minimal lighting, and many drivers do not necessarily adhere to traffic regulations.
 Traffic safety is hazardous due to a lack of safety barriers and inadequate street lighting.
 Avoid remote roads, particularly at night.
 Drunk-driving is a problem, so be particularly aware of other road users who may behave recklessly.

 Traffic Laws: You will need an international driving permit to drive in the Seychelles.
-Traffic drives on the left.
+Cars drive on the left.
 Drivers and front-seat passengers are required to wear seatbelts.
 Car rentals are available.
 Most car rental companies will include an excess as part of the rental fee, which will cover a certain amount of damage.
 It is advisable to clarify this with your car rental company, as it may be possible to purchase higher excess amounts.
 You may not be able to purchase short-term car insurance with local insurance companies.

 Accidents: In the event of an automobile accident, remain at the scene until the police arrive.